grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=24 (0x18) - Stop
-    VSCP_TYPE_INFORMATION_STOP
-A node indicates that a stop event occurred.
+    VSCP_TYPE_INFORMATION_STOPA node indicates that a stop event occurred.
 This can for example be a motor stopping.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |